QuTech-Delft/cQASM-spec/README.md

 software that use libqasm, making them available regardless of how much of the language they support.

+Almost everything in cQASM is parameterizable as well, both at compile-time via so-called template parameters and at runtime via plain parameters.
+The former is not dissimilar from specifying predefining preprocessor macros on a C++ compiler's command line, while the latter is not dissimilar from the `argv` parameter passed to `main()` or (in Python) accessible via `sys.argv`, except that type-safety is provided, and that the same syntax is used for both.
+The parameters are passed to the toplevel cQASM file only, but this file may propagate some or all of these parameters, even via expressions, to files that it `include`s.
+All of this is intended to reduce the need to generate cQASM code for complex algorithms; cQASM should be ergonomic enough to be user-written, rather than only being an intermediate file format.

+At runtime, the values for the plain parameters are expected to be passed to the algorithm by the *host*; that is, the server that sends commands to the firmware and reads back results.
+This is not a one-way street: cQASM 2.0 files can also `return` data when they complete, and can communicate asynchronously with the host in the interim via queues, using the `send` and `receive` constructs.
+The language also provides `print` and `abort` statements that may be used to emit debug messages or to indicate that a fatal error has occurred respectively.

 On the opposite end of the spectrum, there is also first-class support for defining and directly using "primitives."
 These are intended to map one-to-one to something that the software reading the cQASM file must understand and